The MASK Benchmark: Disentangling Honesty From Accuracy in AI Systems: Introduction

-To address these problems, we introduce \textbf{Model Alignment between Statements and Knowledge (MASK)}, a benchmark for measuring honesty in LLMs.
-Unlike existing evaluations of honesty, our benchark combines large scale, applicability to all models, and the ability to disentangle honesty from accuracy.
+To address these problems, we introduce \textbf{Model Alignment between Statements and Knowledge (MASK)}, a benchmark for measuring lies of commission in LLMs.
+Our benchmark combines large scale, applicability to all models (not limited to models with a visible chain of thought, e.g., \citealp{meinke2024frontier}), and the ability to disentangle honesty from accuracy.
 To enable this, we develop a novel evaluation pipeline that directly measures when models lie by eliciting their underlying beliefs and testing whether models will contradict those beliefs when pressured to lie, as shown in \Cref{fig:fig1}.
 We also release a large-scale, manually-curated dataset with over $1,\!500$ examples ($1,\!000$ public examples), which we carefully design to elicit lies from models in a wide variety of scenarios.

 We evaluate $30$ widely-used frontier LLMs on MASK and observe that state-of-the-art models readily lie when pressured to do so.
-Moreover, models are aware that they lied in self-reports, indicating that our evaluation indeed captures the concept of lying.
 We also show that certain targeted interventions—for example, representation engineering (RepE) methods \citep{zou2023representationengineeringtopdownapproach}—can partially improve honesty, although there is still room for improvement.
-We hope our benchmark facilitates further progress towards honest AI systems by providing researchers with a rigorous, standardized way to measure and improve model honesty.
+We hope our benchmark facilitates further progress towards honest AI systems by providing researchers with a rigorous, standardized way to measure and improve model lying.